 So I got to work on a new story.
 In my days as a solicitor, I had a humbling client.
 A teenage girl with all the vitality, intelligence and creativity of someone who would contribute great things to the world.
 Only this girl had neuroblastoma, an aggressive disease that forced her to confront the fact that she no longer had a future.
 How does a teenage girl accept that?
 How do her parents?
 It was exploring these questions that inspired my first novel, THE OTHER SIDE OF TOMORROW.

-After three years of writing THE OTHER SIDE OF TOMORROW, I had served an apprenticeship of sorts to myself, and the writer in me was cemented.
+After three years of writing THE OTHER SIDE OF TOMORROW, I had served an apprenticeship of sorts to myself, and the novelist in me was cemented.
 So in 2016, I finished my second manuscript, INSIDE THE TIGER, about a teenage girl who writes to a death row prisoner in Thailand and falls for him, destroying them both.
 My own experience writing to and visiting a death row prisoner in Thailand, was the inspiration for this story.

 INSIDE THE TIGER went on to win a Litlink Residency in 2016 and a PIP Fellowship in 2017 at Varuna, the Writers' Centre, before being shortlisted for the Australian's Vogel Award in 2017.
 In 2018, INSIDE THE TIGER was published by Penguin Random House as my debut novel and was thrillingly listed one of the 2019 Children's Book Council of Australia Notable Books.